ericabxy/srd20/docs/Basics.markdown

 author: AKSmith
 company: Wizards of the Coast
 operator: AKSmith
-title: The Basics
+title: Basics and Ability Scores
+category: srd-basic-rules-and-legal
+order: 2
 ---

-*This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.*
+<small>This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.</small>

 # THE BASICS